Several resources are available to MUP students. These include both funding opportunities and Career Services:

 - The college’s Career Services office has several useful web pages including one on the Community Service Fellowship Program (CSFP), for both summer internships in the U.S. and small overseas travel grants.
-In 2015 these are being expanded through a NEW allied fellowship program of the Joint Center for Housing Studies that will advertised broadly.
-Career Services also provide winter break externships and a career services library resources list specifically geared toward planning and urban design.
+Career Services also provides winter break externships and a career services library resources list specifically geared toward planning and urban design.
 Their web site also has more general advice.

 - The GSD LinkedIn group, managed by Career Services, also has a Planning subgroup.
 To join the main GSD group you need to be enrolled at the GSD or an alumnus and follow the instructions on the Career Services web site.
 Then to join the Planning LinkedIn subgroup you sign into your LinkedIn account, go to the Harvard GSD group, then click “more” near the top of the page, then “subgroups”.
 The Planning subgroup will show up there with the option to join.

 - Career Services hosts a jobs and employers database at http://harvardgsd.experience.com and can provide access for MUP students to the Harvard Kennedy School system (JACK).